polterguy/phosphorusfive/plugins/p5.lambda/README.md

 set:x:/-
 ```

-Notice that the p5.lambda execution engine perfectly tolerates tha above code, without cluttering the execution instrucction pointer, or
+Notice that the p5.lambda execution engine perfectly tolerates the above code, without cluttering the execution instruction pointer, or
 messing up the order of the nodes that are supposed to be evaluated.
 The same way it'll do if you add or change nodes just below its current
 instruction pointer.

-The p5.lambda execution engine is extremely tolerant in regards to changes in the tree.
+The lambda execution engine is extremely tolerant in regards to changes in the tree.
 You can even remove the currently iterated pointer,
 and still have the engine perfectly continue its normal execution flow.
 Consider this code.

 ```
 _data
 set:x:
-set:x:/../*/_data?value
+set:x:/@_data?value
   src:foo
 ```

-If you run the above code through the System42/executor, it'll perfectly evaluate, and change the *[_data]* node's value to "foo".
+If you run the above code through your System42/executor, it'll perfectly evaluate, and change the *[_data]* node's value to "foo".
 Realize
 though, that since the tree is changed after our first *[set]* invocation, expressions might change as a result.
 Consider this code for
 instance.